Hermann Rorschach: Education and career

 Travel was a large part of his life after medical school.
 On a trip to Dijon, in France, he met a man who taught him about Russian culture.
-Torn by the decision whether to stay in Switzerland or move to Russia, he eventually took a job as first assistant at a Cantonal Mental Hospital.
+Torn by the decision of whether to stay in Switzerland or move to Russia, he eventually took a job as first assistant at a Cantonal Mental Hospital.
 While working at the hospital, Rorschach finished his doctoral dissertation in 1912 under the psychiatrist Eugen Bleuler, who had taught Carl Jung.
 The excitement in intellectual circles over psychoanalysis constantly reminded Rorschach of his childhood inkblots.
 Wondering why different people often saw entirely different things in the same inkblots, he began, while still a medical student, showing inkblots to schoolchildren and analyzing their responses.
 This dissertation contained the origins for his ink blot experiment.